ityoung/pyTestTool/README.md

 2.
    * get Memory info(5-30)<br>
-   * with "adb shell top | grep packagename" command, and str.split() to get certain value.(5-30)
+   * with "adb shell top | grep packagename" command, and str.split() to get certain value.(5-30) 3.
+   * __unfinished__
+4.
+   * done.(5-30)
+5.
+   * now work well on fun.1 and fun.2(5-30)
+6.
+   * "wx.lib.plot" is working. and now can draw CUP/MEM utilization graph. if one app has more than one activity, it can draw serveral lines. the two-dimensional array really took much of my time.(5-31)